electric-sql/electric/examples/recipes/README.md

-# Electric SQL Recipes
+# ElectricSQL Recipes

-A web app demonstrating common patterns and recipes implemented using Electric SQL.
+A web app demonstrating common patterns and recipes implemented using ElectricSQL.

 ## Recipes